 Certain people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immunocompromised people such as people with cancer undergoing chemotherapy, people who have undergone transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-Contaminants Susceptible Vulnerable Subpopulation Level of Concern Fecal Coliform/E. Coli Infants, young children, and people with Confirmed presence (any severely compromised immune systems confirmed detect) Copper People with Wilson's Disease 1.3 mg/l (ppm) Fluoride Children 4.0 mg/l (ppm) Lead Infants and children 15.0 ug/l (ppb) Nitrate Infants below the age of 6 months.
+Contaminants Susceptible Vulnerable Subpopulation Level of Concern Confirmed presence (any confirmed detect) Fecal Coliform/E. Coli Infants, young children, and people with severely compromised immune systems Copper People with Wilson's Disease 1.3 mg/l (ppm) Fluoride Children 4.0 mg/l (ppm) Lead Infants and children 15.0 ug/l (ppb) Nitrate Infants below the age of 6 months.
 10.0 mg/l (ppm) Nitrite Infants below the age of 6 months 1.0 mg/l (ppm)